ByteQuanta/Power-Consumption-Project/README.md

 Each zone is analyzed independently to better capture its unique consumption behavior, seasonal trends, and anomaly patterns.

 ## IMPORTANT NOTE:
+The source of the dataset used in this project is [Kaggle](https://www.kaggle.com/datasets/fedesoriano/electric-power-consumption)